fivtyen/pitchfork-analysis/README.md

 **Cleaning the data.**

-Gathered data required some work before conducting an analysis – the review’s author name was sometimes misspelled or a different form of a name was used in different reviews i.e.:
+Gathered data required some work before conducting an analysis – the review’s author name was sometimes misspelled or a different form of a name was used in different reviews e.g.:

 > Edwin "STATS" Houghton', 'Edwin “STATS” Houghton', 'Edwn "STATS" Houghton'